reheat stuffed peppers

 Step 1: Place the Stuffed Peppers on a Safe Plate

 Use a plate that can safely go into the microwave.
-Place the stuffed pepper on it, top face upwards so that the filling does not leak out.
+Place the leftover stuffed pepper on it, top face upwards so that the filling does not leak out.

 Step 2: Nuke for 2 Minutes and Prolong as Necessary